Published at: 2025-10-30

 Configure object fields (required/read-only).

-Copy or create layouts (based on object detail pages).
+Copy existing or create new layouts (based on object detail pages).

 3.3.3 Editable Content